tedhavelka/iis2dh-minimal/README.rst

 Overview
 ********

-This sample aims to test an unexplained sensor driver behavior, in Zephyr RTOS' accelerometer driver for the iis2dh sensor, specically on an NXP LPC55S69 microcontroller.
+This sample aims to test an unexplained sensor driver behavior, in Zephyr RTOS' accelerometer driver for the iis2dh sensor, specifically on an NXP LPC55S69 microcontroller.
 The sample sets up an IIS2DH sensor as an I2C peripheral on one of this controller's serial peripherals.
 NXP calls these serial peripherals "flexcomm", short for flexible communications.
 They are so named in Zephyr 3.2.0 device tree sources for NXP supported boards which contain flexcomm peripherals.

 This sample is also based on Zephyr's basic/blinky app.
 The blinking LED function provides a sanity check, whose period can be easily changed, to show developers that the code is running.